luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Table introns.tab now contains for all introns information about their genomic coordinate, gene, and their intron features including sequences like intron sequence, splice site sequences, sequences of up/down-stream exons.

-The sizes of the intron sets are:
+The sizes of the intron sets are printed here `matt col_uniq introns.tab COMPLEX`

 AS_noNeural=10465, NEURAL-DOWN=631, NEURAL-UP=1046.
-Hugh groups like AS_noNeural are unnecessary for comparing exon sets and would slow down analysis.
+Huge groups like AS_noNeural are unnecessary for comparing exon sets and would slow down analysis.
 Hence, we sub-sample 2000 AS_noNeural exons with  [rand_rows](http://matt.crg.eu/#rand_rows)  and create a new table exons_testsets.tab.

 > matt get_rows exons.tab GROUP]AS_noNeural[  ...
        ... | matt rand_rows - 2000 132927352 > exons_testsets.tab